 ‘Buddhism is not a drug, but many people who practice Buddhism use it as a drug to anaesthetize themselves from the stress, anxiety and suffering of modern life.
 What’s worse, Buddhism is being taught as a drug, as a broad-based sedative to numb, calm and soothe the anxieties of the privileged classes.
 This kind of Buddhism shields people from feeling and reacting to both the passionate beauty and cold brutality of human life‘.
 (Shaun Bartone, Sociopathic Buddhism: Contemporary Western Buddhism as a Moral Failure)

 Members are likely to come to believe that this positive emotion is dependent on their relationship with the guru and teachings.
 Due to the repeated trance states and feelings of bliss people can often experience during teachings and meditation, they often become convinced that these feelings are a result of their involvement with the NKT and its dharma, and therefore they can become bonded to this organisation.
 Due to the NKT being sectarian and the active discouragement of reading other texts or trying out other Buddhist groups, members are unlikely to believe that they could find another source of these blessings.
 Given the teachings on non-attachment and renunciation this is very confusing and contradictory.
 Followers are taught to believe that happiness is entirely dependent on their own mind whilst also taught that they need Kelsang Gyatso’s teachings in order to do this.

 Combining this spiritual transference and state of infatuation or ‘fervor’ with the indoctrination to see any perceived faults in the organisation as evidence that they still have an ‘impure mind’ leads followers to believe that they should work harder at viewing their teacher and the NKT in general as faultless.
 This means they develop blind spots and cannot see obvious contradictions in the teachings or members behaviours.

 It is possible to develop trauma bonds to an emotionally neglectful and abusive person or group of people.
 When a person is suffering they run to a safe person for comfort.
-However if this person is also their abuser, or taught the teachings used to abuse them, this can create confusion (cognitive dissonance), paralysis and trauma bonding.
+However if this person is also their abuser, or teaches the teachings used to abuse them, this can create confusion (cognitive dissonance), paralysis and trauma bonding.
 This makes people likely to stay despite threats to their psychological and physical health.
 Anders (2019a) states that this increasing dependency may lead a person to adapt to wishes and expectations of an abuser despite this damage.
 This misplaced loyalty is justified through concepts such as karma purification.